Chiral Algebras of (0,2) Models: Sheaf theory of perturbative chiral algebras

-As a globally defined local operator of the original theory, this formula gets higher order corrections since $Q = \delb$ only to leading order.
+As a globally defined local operator of the original theory, this formula gets higher-order corrections since $Q = \delb$ only to leading order.
 The form of $\theta$ is in accord with the previous discussion.

 We introduced the perturbative $Q$-cohomology class $[\theta]$ through the action of $Q$ on $T_{zz}$.
 We can also construct it as follows, mimicking the definition of the first Chern class.
-Let $f_{\alpha\beta}$ be transition functions of $K_X$.
+Let $f_{\alpha\beta}$ be transition functions of $K_X^\vee$.
 The cocycle condition $f_{\alpha\beta} f_{\beta\gamma} f_{\gamma\alpha} = 1$ implies that $(\delta \log f)_{\alpha\beta\gamma}$ are integer multiples of $2\pi i$.
 Thus, by applying $\delta\log/2\pi i$ on $f_{\alpha\beta}$, we obtain an element of $H^2(X,\Z)$.
 It is $c_1(X)$.
-To obtain an element of the chiral algebra, we apply $-\del_z\log/2$ instead.
-This gives $-\del_z\log f_{\alpha\beta}/2 = \theta_{\alpha\beta}$, which represents $[\theta] \in H^1(X,\CAh)$.
+To obtain an element of the chiral algebra, we apply $\del_z\log/2$ instead.
+This gives $\del_z\log f_{\alpha\beta}/2 = \theta_{\alpha\beta}$, which represents $[\theta] \in H^1(X,\CAh)$.

-\subsection{$\CP^1$ Model}
+\subsection{$\boldsymbol{\CP^1}$ model}